 March 9, 2023 – It’s good news in central Arizona.

-The Salt River Project (SRP) announced that because of the productive storms experienced this winter and the subsequent runoff, its reservoirs on the Verde River are nearing full capacityOpens in a new tab. and water will be released.
+The Salt River Project (SRP) announced that because of the productive storms experienced this winter and the subsequent runoff, its reservoirs on the Verde River are nearing full capacity and water will be released.

 On March 2, SRP initiated a low-level release of water from Bartlett Dam on the Verde River to create additional storage capacity and to provide maximum flexibility for the upcoming and continued snowmelt and runoff season.
 While the releases are expected to be maintained at a low level, the water will eventually be visible flowing through the normally dry Salt River and force the closure of some roads in Phoenix’ east valley.